 Ultra-processed foods are concoctions of various industrial ingredients (such as emulsifiers, thickeners, and artificial flavors) amalgamated into food products by a series of manufacturing processes.
 The intense industrial processes used to produce ultra-processed foods destroy the natural structure of the food ingredients and strip away many beneficial nutrients such as fiber, vitamins, minerals, and phytochemicals.
+WebMD suggests that, when you order your breakfast sandwich, “ask for the propylene glycol (also used in fog machines and to make polyester) on the side”.

 Simply reducing your intake of ultra-processed foods may be a challenge.
 Ultra-processed foods are designed to be hyper-palatable – and together with persuasive marketing, this can make resisting them an enormous challenge for some people.